-Before a county may abate a nuisance, it has to provide notice to the property owner or person causing the nuisance and they may request an administrative hearing.
+Before a county may abate a nuisance, it has to provide notice to the property owner or person causing the nuisance and they may request an "Abate" "Abate" means to eliminate or remedy the nuisance.

+administrative hearing.
 This type of hearing is explained in Chapter 7 of the Administrative Proceedings Deskbook.